ijdoe/camsur-bmad/memory-bank/activeContext.md

 ## 3. Next Steps

-1.  **Align All Documentation:** Update all memory bank files and the main proposal document to consistently reflect the dual-mode architecture and "intelligence engine" messaging.
+1.  **Finalize Pilot Technical Scope:** Complete the `docs/Pilot_Technical_Scope.md` document with input from technology partners.
+2.  **Formalize Partnerships:** Use the technical scope document as a basis for drafting formal agreements with Coram.ai, DMA-BD, and a satellite provider.
+3.  **Begin Pilot Development:** Commence the initial development sprints focused on data ingestion and the core `ThreatAnalysisEngine`.
-2.  **Commit to Version Control:** Once the documentation is aligned, add all changes to a Git repository, commit, and push to the remote.
+4.  **Commit to Version Control:** Ensure all new documentation and code are committed and pushed to the remote repository.

 ## 4. Important Patterns & Preferences